w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * create designs with enough time for users to read parts of moving content, for example different slides in a carousel
 * define visual and non-visual identification of animated content and its different parts, for example identifying a carousel region and its different slides
 * define focus order within animated content, including how to move to different parts of the carousel and how to get to the carousel controls
-* define methods for stopping or controlling the volume of any audio that plays automatically for more than 3 seconds
+* define methods for stopping or controlling the volume of any audio that plays automatically for more than three seconds

 #### Teaching Ideas for Topic